This country-specific Q&A provides an overview of Tax laws and regulations applicable in Greece.

 In general books and records should be maintained for a period of 5 years, starting from the end of the fiscal year within which the tax return pertaining to the relevant year was due to be filed, which is when the right of the State to assess taxes is in principle time-barred.
-There are however instances where the right of the State to assess taxes is extended such as when exchange of information with foreign tax authorities is pending or where there is pending litigation or where the taxpayer has committed tax evasion.
-In the latter case the right of the State is extended to twenty years.
+There are however instances where the right of the State to assess taxes is extended such as when exchange of information with foreign tax authorities is pending or where there is pending litigation.
+In particular, in case of non-filing of tax returns, or where the tax authorities obtain supplementary information on the compliance of taxpayers, following the lapse of the above five year prescription period, the latter is extended to ten years.
 In this respect, it is generally recommended to maintain books and records until the time that the State’s right to assess taxes is time barred.

 Who are the key regulatory authorities?
 How easy is it to deal with them and how long does it take to resolve standard issues?

-The tax regulatory authority in Greece is the Independent Authority for Public Revenue (IAPR) which is responsible for the determination, assessment and collection of taxes, customs revenues and certain other public revenues.
+The tax regulatory authority in Greece is the Independent Authority for Public Revenue (IAPR) which is responsible for the interpretation of tax legislation, the determination, assessment and collection of taxes, customs revenues and certain other public revenues.